Winter091/slot-machine/README.md

     -G <Your favorite generator>
 ```

-`-DDCMAKE_LIBRARY_PATH` is optional is SFML is installed to default
+`-DDCMAKE_LIBRARY_PATH` is not required if SFML is installed
-library location.
+to default library location.

 After that, you'll have generator, using which you'll be
 able to compile the project.